ssbc/ssb-db2/README.md

 ```

 A index plugin that exposes the most common used social aspects of SSB
 is also available as indexes/social.
-It has 3 methods:
+It has 2 methods:

  - getMessagesByMention
  - getMessagesByRoot
- - getMessagesByVoteLink

 This plugin is meant as a base for application developers to write
 their own plugins if the functionality of jitdb is not enough.
 JITDB